Wayne State BME concentrations

 - New projects include the evaluation of mTBIin professional football, on field data collection of soccer heading and empirical testing of thoracic impacts.

-- WSU Biomaterials Laboratories focus on the development and biocompatibility of novel biomimetic design for tissue regeneration.
+- Wayne State's biomaterials laboratories focus on the development and biocompatibility of novel biomimetic design for tissue regeneration.

 - Tissue engineering involves the application of engineering principles, biological knowledge and materials technology to the study of and manipulating of living cells.

-- WSU Tissue Engineering Laboratories research tissue regeneration systems, including bone, peripheral nerves and adult stem cell expansion technologies.
+- Wayne State's tissue engineering laboratories research tissue regeneration systems, including bone, peripheral nerves and adult stem cell expansion technologies.

 - Other major projects involve regenerating liver tissue, small/large diameter blood vessels and cardiac heart valves.

-- New exciting applications involve the use of bioactive polymers and novel nanostructure materials.
+- New and exciting applications involve the use of bioactive polymers and novel nanostructure materials.

 - Magnetic resonance imaging holds great promise for investigating not only anatomical structures of the human body, but also the physiological process.